Amrita University B.Tech 2026

 There were six questions each that were asked from calculus and 2D-Geometry, while 5 questions were asked from Algebra and 1 from probability

-In paper 2, there was negative marking in two of the sections.
-In all there were 18 questions per section and the total marks was 183.
-The subject wise analysis of JEE Advanced Paper 2 is given below.
+In paper 2, there was a negative marking in two of the sections.
+In all, there were 18 questions per section and the total marks were 183.
+The subject-wise analysis of JEE Advanced Paper 2 is given below.

 Physics